 Bradley’s Distinctive Approach

-Bradley offers an integrated, accelerated, research-intensive, five-year B.S./M.S. program in biology that provides opportunities for students to start work on a master’s of science before completing requirements for the B.S.
+Bradley offers an integrated, accelerated, research-intensive five-year Bachelor’s/Master’s (B.S./M.S.) program in biology that provides opportunities for students to start work on a master’s of science while completing requirements for the B.S.

 Bradley Biology graduates have enjoyed a 95% acceptance rate over the past five years into professional schools, including medical, dental, and veterinary programs, and a 98% acceptance rate into graduate programs.